 In Orton & Webley's (2013) report for the proposed Boegoeberg Hydropower station approximately 14.6 - 24 km south/southeast from the Brandboom/Boegoeberg study area, they mention several exciting finds.
 They found a small ephemeral archaeological Later Stone Age site on the sandy floodplain just downstream of the Boegoeberg Dam/Weir.
 This site consisted of a scatter of rocks that may likely have been used to anchor a hut, in association with two artefacts and one fragment of OES (Orton & Webley 2013).
 Orton & Webley (2013) recorded a cluster of stone walls on the south side of the river and the mountain slope close to the power line crossing point.
 The presence of pre-colonial stonewalling in the Groblershoop and Boegoeberg study areas is rare.
 This archaeological site is approximately 17 km from the Brandboom/Boegoeberg study area.
-The features included straight walls, semi-circles, L-shapes, and small mounds of rocks.
+The features included straight walls, semi-circles, L-shapes and small mounds of rocks.
 Very little associated archaeological material was discovered on the surface.
 They note in the report that these stone walls are typical of pre-colonial walling from the Karoo and some may have been hunting blinds.
-They also documented scatters of MSA stone artefacts in the area.
+They also documented scatters of MSA stone artefacts above the cliff at Boegoeberg Weir/Dam, and a few LSA grindstones and other isolated artefacts in the area.